CI Operator

 Publishing to an Integration Stream

-Every image that makes up the OpenShift release payload is incrementally updated in an integration ImageStream
+Every image that makes up the OpenShift release payload is incrementally updated in an integration ImageStream.
+This

 allows release payloads to be created incorporating the latest tested version of every component.
 In order to publish